 A convex mirror can make things (like other vehicles) look farther away than they really are.
-If you cut too sharply into the right or left lane, you could hit a vehicle.
+If you cut too sharply into the right lane, you could hit a vehicle on your right.
 Check your inside mirror or glance over your shoulder before changing lanes.